LuanRT/BgUtils/README.md

 If everything was done correctly, you should have a token and an array with one or more functions.

-Now we can create the payload for the Integrity Token request.
+Now we can create the payload for the integrity token request.
 It should be an array of two items: the request key and the token.

 ```shell
 curl --request POST \